A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning

 \section{Abstract}

-\Ac{RL}-based fine-tuning has emerged as a powerful approach for aligning diffusion models with black-box objectives. \Ac{PPO} is the most popular choice of method for policy optimization.
-While effective in terms of performance, \ac{PPO} is highly sensitive to hyper-parameters and involves substantial computational overhead.
-REINFORCE, on the other hand, mitigates some computational complexities such as high memory overhead and sensitive hyper-parameter tuning, but has suboptimal performance due to high-variance and sample inefficiency.
+\Ac{RL}-based fine-tuning has emerged as a powerful approach for aligning diffusion models with black-box objectives. \Ac{PPO} is a popular choice of method for policy optimization.
+While effective in terms of performance and sample complexity, \ac{PPO} is highly sensitive to hyper-parameters and involves substantial computational overhead.
+REINFORCE, on the other hand, mitigates some implementation complexities such as high memory overhead and sensitive hyper-parameter tuning, but has suboptimal performance due to high variance and crucially sample inefficiency, which is the primary notion of efficiency we study in this work.
 While the variance of the REINFORCE can be reduced by sampling multiple actions per input prompt and using a baseline correction term, it still suffers from sample inefficiency.
-To address these challenges, we systematically analyze the \textit{efficiency-effectiveness} trade-off between REINFORCE and \ac{PPO}, and propose \ac{LOOP}, a novel \ac{RL} for diffusion fine-tuning method. \ac{LOOP} combines variance reduction techniques from REINFORCE, such as sampling multiple actions per input prompt and a baseline correction term, with the robustness and sample efficiency of \ac{PPO} via clipping and importance sampling.
-Our results demonstrate that \ac{LOOP} effectively improves diffusion models on various black-box objectives, and achieves a better balance between computational efficiency and performance.
+To address these challenges, we systematically analyze the sample efficiency-effectiveness trade-off between REINFORCE and \ac{PPO}, and propose \acfi{LOOP}, a novel \ac{RL} for diffusion fine-tuning method. \ac{LOOP} combines variance reduction techniques from REINFORCE, such as sampling multiple actions per input prompt and a baseline correction term, with the robustness and sample efficiency of \ac{PPO} via clipping and importance sampling.
+Our results demonstrate that \ac{LOOP} effectively improves diffusion models on various black-box objectives, and achieves a better balance between sample efficiency and final performance.